 By using relevant measures for each phase of the KCS evolution, we can successfully track our progress and document the dramatic contribution knowledge can make to enable customer success and organizational effectiveness.
 We can demonstrate tangible customer, employee, financial, and process benefits—if we create relevant operational and cultural baselines at the beginning that map to the organizational goals (the strategic framework).

 The benefits realized in each phase are incremental and compounding.
-Phase 1 is an investment, Phase 2 is a combination of investment and benefit.
-Phase 3 benefits are big, and Phase 4 benefits are huge (see KCS: The Great Enabler in the KCS v6 Adoption Guide).
+The Plan and Design phase is an investment, the Adopt in Waves phase is a combination of investment and benefit.
+The benefits we realize in the Build Proficiency phase are big, and the benefits realized in the Optimize and Innovate phase are huge (see KCS: The Great Enabler in the KCS v6 Adoption & Transformation Guide).

-We often call KCS a "delayed gratification model."
+We often refer to KCS a "delayed gratification model."
 Since KCS adoptions extend across years, support for KCS can fade if the benefits are not made explicit.
 This is the reason the phases are so helpful in explaining the KCS adoption journey and its evolving benefits.
-When the stakeholders understand how and why the measures of success must change, and how the benefits evolve and compound over time, it is easier to sustain their enthusiasm and support for Knowledge-Centered Service.
+When the stakeholders understand how and why the measures of success must change, and how the benefits evolve and increase over time, it is easier to sustain their enthusiasm and support for Knowledge-Centered Service.